rtanner1231/suiteqltools.nvim/README.md

 - Syntax highlighting for SuiteQL queries
 - Format SuiteQL queries in code
 - SQL editor to run queries against a Netsuite instance
+- Searchable query history
+- Autocomplete tables and fields (Experimental)
+- Show picker for tables and fields from your account

 # Requirements
 - [nui.nvim](https://github.com/MunifTanjim/nui.nvim)